Loch Fyne: History

-World War Two
+World War II

 During the Second World War, HMS Quebec (a shore establishment) also known as the "No 1" Combined Operations Training Centre (CTC) was centred a few miles south of Inveraray and used the shores of the Loch Fyne and surrounding coastline.
 It trained personnel in the techniques involved in the use of landing craft and the setting up of a beachhead.
 The No1 CTC was manned and trained personnel from all three services, Royal Navy, Royal Air Force and the Army, troops of the allies were also trained.
 This important military facility was set up in October 1940, around 250,000 personnel passed through the training centre by 1944.
 The main site is now occupied by Argyll Caravan Park.

 Nature and conservation

 Dolphins, seals and otters inhabit the loch, and basking sharks can appear in its waters during the summer months.
 A Ross's gull was present at the loch in early 2007.

 In 2014 Loch Fyne was declared a Nature Conservation Marine Protected Area (NCMPA).
 The designation covers the entire loch northwards from a point near Otter Ferry.